beetbox/beets/docs/plugins/discogs.rst

 The ``discogs`` plugin extends the autotagger's search capabilities to include matches from the `Discogs`_ database when importing albums.
-Note that matching of singleton tracks using the ``discogs`` plugin is not currently supported.
+(The plugin does not yet support matching singleton tracks.)

 .. _Discogs: https://discogs.com